akondrahman/59115ASE/hw/read/4/README.md

 * iv3:

 #### Connection to Intitial Paper
+While it seems that predecessory related works focused on performance metrics and evaluation of various singular or combinatorial data-mining and fault prediction models, this paper had the intension of systematically exploring the space, and the authors were eager for results.
+The outcome was modest, suggesting that what is best for any given system is highly dependent upon the evaluation criteria applied.
+The authors conclude that it is important that predictive models are justified in context by any evaluation criteria.
+These results paved the way for the systematic approach to predictive modeling employed by the authors of the original paper, where evaluation criteria of such models was questioned at different levels of aggregation/disaggregation--a shortcoming of the procedures documented in this paper.

 #### References
 [1] Arisholm, Erik, Lionel C. Briand, and Eivind B. Johannessen.
 "A systematic and comprehensive investigation of methods to build and evaluate fault prediction models."
 Journal of Systems and Software 83.1 (2010): 2-17.